tajmone/pandoc-goodies/pp/README.md

 A set of macros to enable GitHub [Task Lists](https://help.github.com/articles/basic-writing-and-formatting-syntax/#task-lists) in pandoc documents.

+> __NOTE__ — A new __[task-list Lua filter]__ is now available at the __[lua-filters]__ pandoc project, allowing the use of GFM Task Lists in pandoc documents.
+This filter implements Task Lists via pandoc's AST, extending support of task lists to various input/output formats.
+It's therefore advisable to use the new __task-list__ filter instead of these PP macros (cleaner syntax and improved portability).

 macros:

 -   `!TaskList( LIST ELEMENTS )` — Genreate Task List enclosing-tags.